tendermint/coding/README.md

   * The block-chain specific code, the interpretation of the individual events, can be implemented by a 3rd party app without touching the consensus engine core
   * Use an efficient, language-agnostic layer to implement this (ABCI)

 I think this was a stroke of genius.
-And since the tendermin project has started, this basic architecture decision has only been reinforced.
+And since the tendermint project has started, this basic architecture decision has only been reinforced.

 Each component of the system also has its own architecture, some more thought out some less.
 I think we should make this architecture more explicit and review the basic design.
 Development should fit inside this basic design, or if it cannot, bring up a discussion on the design to make it better, and capable of handling this feature and oh-so-many more.